 High Learning Potential

-The most common definition of children with high learning potential is those individuals with cognitive abilities in the top 2-5% of the population.
-Cognitive ability, IQ or ‘g’ (meaning general ability in theories of intelligence) is made up of different types of ability and it is generally accepted that a score in the top 2-5% of the population in one of the broad areas of cognitive ability is sufficient to be considered gifted or high learning potential.
+Cognitive ability, IQ or ‘g’ (general ability in theories of intelligence) is made up of different types of ability and most children with scores in the top 2-5% of the population in any of the broad areas of cognitive ability would be considered as being gifted or having high learning potential.

-In education in the UK, most identification of children as ‘most able’ or ‘more able’ is based on high academic achievement rather than cognitive ability as measured by a standardised test.
+In education in the UK, however, most children are identified as ‘most able’ or ‘more able’ solely based on high academic achievement, rather than cognitive ability.
+As many factors can influence how a child performs at school, a significant number of children who aren’t achieving highly are missed and remain unsupported.

 Find out more by downloading our free advice sheet PA101 High Learning Potential